timOTdev/0019_es6_for_everyone/notes.md

 ```

 ### Arrow functions are anonymous functions
-- Unlike a named function, you can't give the function a name:
+- Unlike a named function, you can't give the arrow function a name:
 ```js
 // You can't do this with arrow functions function sayMyName(name) {